Henry III of England: Restoring royal authority

 With the end of the civil war, Henry's government faced the task of rebuilding royal authority across large parts of the country.
-By the end of 1217, many former rebels were routinely ignoring instructions from the centre, and even Henry's loyalist supporters jealously maintained their independent control over royal castles.
-Illegally constructed fortifications, called adulterine castles, had sprung up across much of the country.
-The network of county sheriffs had collapsed, and with it the ability to raise taxes and collect royal revenues.
-The powerful Welsh Prince Llywelyn posed a major threat in Wales and along the Welsh Marches.
+By the end of 1217, many former rebels were routinely ignoring instructions and even Henry's loyalist supporters jealously maintained their independent control over royal castles while illegally constructed fortifications, called adulterine castles, had sprung up across much of the country.
+The network of county sheriffs had collapsed and with it the ability to raise taxes and collect royal revenues.
+The powerful prince Llywelyn ab Iorwerth posed a major threat in Wales and along the Welsh Marches.

-Despite his success in winning the war, William had far less success in restoring royal power following the peace.
-In part, this was because he was unable to offer significant patronage, despite the expectations from the loyalist barons that they would be rewarded.
+Despite his success in winning the war, William had far less favourable results when attempting to restore royal power following the peace.
+This was in part because he was unable to offer significant patronage, despite the expectations from the loyalist barons that they would be rewarded.
 William attempted to enforce the traditional rights of the Crown to approve marriages and wardships, but with little success.
 Nonetheless, he was able to reconstitute the royal bench of judges and reopen the royal exchequer.
-The government issued the Charter of the Forest, which attempted to reform the royal governance of the forests.
-The regency and Llywelyn came to agreement on the Treaty of Worcester in 1218, but its generous terms – Llywelyn became effectively Henry's justiciar across Wales – underlined the weakness of the English Crown.
+The government issued the Charter of the Forest, which attempted to reform the governance of the royal forest.
+The regency and Llywelyn came to an agreement on the Treaty of Worcester in 1218, but its generous terms–which saw Llywelyn effectively become Henry's justiciar across Wales–underlined the weakness of the English Crown.

 Henry's mother was unable to establish a role for herself in the regency government and she returned to France in 1217, marrying Hugh X de Lusignan, a powerful Poitevin noble.
 William Marshal fell ill and died in April 1219.
 The replacement government was formed around a grouping of three senior ministers: Pandulf Verraccio, the replacement Papal legate; Peter des Roches; and Hubert de Burgh, a former justiciar.
 The three were appointed by a great council of the nobility at Oxford, and their government came to depend on these councils for authority.
 Hubert and des Roches were political rivals, with Hubert supported by a network of English barons, and des Roches backed by nobles from the royal territories in Poitou and Touraine.
 Hubert moved decisively against des Roches in 1221, accusing him of treason and removing him as the King's guardian; the Bishop left England for the crusades.
 Pandulf was recalled by Rome the same year, leaving Hubert as the dominant force in Henry's government.